grcjamezz/gridcoinweb/README.md

 contains sensitive information that is sent in plain text.
 This is a security risk and could result in theft of your data and/or wallet.
-Don't run this on an open network out of your control, and for the love of Pete don't run this across the public internet.
+Don't run this on an open network out of your control, and for the love of Pete don't run this across the public internet without some sort of secure tunnel.

 Well then, how do you use **gridcoinweb** if it's so insecure?
-That's not hard, run **gridcoinweb** on the same host as the wallet, then use an SSH tunnel from your desktop machine with the browser.
+That's not hard - run **gridcoinweb** on the same host as the wallet, then use an SSH tunnel from your desktop machine with the browser.